GeraudMM/Advanced-Lane-Finding/Report.md

 ![](output_images/search_around_the_lanes.png)

 6. Determine the curvature of the lane and vehicle position with respect to center.
+ Here, we define the value in meters for one pixel on x and y axes and then we calculate the average curvature of the two lines at the bottom of the image with the function mesure_curvature().
+We also mesure the distance of the car from the center of the road.
+To do so, we suppose that the camera is in the middle of the car even if it seems to have an offset of 20 or 30cm.
+Now we can display this two figures on the video while processing it.

 7. Warp the detected lane boundaries back onto the original image.